 The bottom line is that firstly, the councils had very, very limited influence, very limited autonomy or freedom.
 Secondly, especially early on, they were largely unaware of what was happening: the Nazis took extraordinary measures to try to mislead them and to keep them ignorant of the genocidal plan that had been formulated.
 Thirdly, that even had the councils not existed, there would have been no difference.
 There were people in the council who saved their own lives, who tried to exploit the situation, who were not always moral paragons.
 But the bottom line of the evaluation of this behaviour is that it really made no difference.
 The Nazis were so intent, so obsessed with freeing the world of Jews, of committing genocide, that the policies and practices of the Jewish councils were not a major factor in the outcome.
 So it’s a very important book.
 If people want to know about the Jewish side of the tragedy, this is a fundamental book they have to read.

-The next book you’ve chosen is Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland, presumably looking at the issue of how ordinary people came to carry out such atrocities?
+On to the next book on your list of Holocaust books which is Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland.
+This book is presumably looking at the issue of how ordinary people came to carry out such atrocities?

 And what did he argue?